 For reference, our patents fit into the following families of intellectual property:

-- Technologies using fluorescence lifetime, including the Arno (compensation-free flow cytometry), Danube (direct fluorescence lifetime measurements) instruments, Colorado (automated autofluorescence removal), and Tiber (label-free cancer cell detection).
+- Time-resolved technologies, including the Arno (compensation-free flow cytometry), Danube (direct fluorescence lifetime measurements) instruments, Colorado (automated autofluorescence removal), and Tiber (label-free cancer cell detection).

 - Extremely high-throughput flow cytometry (Loire).

 - Modular, customizable systems (Potomac).

 We are pleased to continue our progress this year, with Japan Patent No. 6,941,053 as our fourth issuance this year.

 Learn about our other patents issued in 2021:

 - U.S. Patent No. 10,955,330, “Particle Analysis and Sorting Apparatus and Methods.”

 - U.S. Patent No. 11,035,778, “Flow Cytometry Apparatus and Methods.”

 - U.S. Patent No. 11,060,975, “Methods and Apparatuses for Label-Free Particle Analysis.”